rwest/cantera/doc/sphinx/userguide/flame-temperature.md

 `Solution` object containing only the species in the above stoichiometric equations, and then use the `Solution.equilibrate` function to find the resulting mixture composition and temperature, taking advantage of the fact that equilibrium will strongly favor conversion of the fuel molecule.
+Hey, I fiked it!

 ```{code-cell} python
 import cantera as ct